shopsys/shopsys/docs/docker/docker-troubleshooting.md

 On Mac, we partially solved this by implementing docker-sync.
 Docker-sync has some limits, and that is the reason why we use Docker native volumes for syncing PostgreSQL and Elasticsearch data to ensure the data persistence.
 In some cases, performance can be more important than the persistence of the data.
-In this case, you can increase the performance by deleting these volumes in your `docker-compose.yml` file, but that will result in loss of persistence, which means that the data will be lost after the removal of the container, e.g., during `docker-compose down`.
+In this case, you can increase the performance by deleting these volumes in your `docker-compose.yml` file, but that will result in loss of persistence, which means that the data will be lost after the removal of the container, e.g., during `docker compose down`.

 ## A Docker container is not running